SPDR Gold Shares (NYSEARCA:GLD) Shares Sold by Transparent Wealth Partners LLC

-Transparent Wealth Partners LLC lessened its holdings in shares of SPDR Gold Shares (NYSEARCA:GLD – Get Rating) by 1.1% in the first quarter, according to its most recent filing with the SEC.
-The firm owned 7,585 shares of the exchange traded fund’s stock after selling 85 shares during the quarter.
-SPDR Gold Shares comprises approximately 1.0% of Transparent Wealth Partners LLC’s holdings, making the stock its 13th largest position.
-Transparent Wealth Partners LLC’s holdings in SPDR Gold Shares were worth $1,390,000 as of its most recent SEC filing.
+Transparent Wealth Partners LLC lowered its position in shares of SPDR Gold Shares (NYSEARCA:GLD – Get Rating) by 1.1% during the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 7,585 shares of the exchange traded fund’s stock after selling 85 shares during the quarter.
+SPDR Gold Shares comprises 1.0% of Transparent Wealth Partners LLC’s portfolio, making the stock its 13th largest position.
+Transparent Wealth Partners LLC’s holdings in SPDR Gold Shares were worth $1,390,000 at the end of the most recent quarter.

-A number of other institutional investors also recently added to or reduced their stakes in GLD.
-PayPay Securities Corp acquired a new stake in shares of SPDR Gold Shares in the fourth quarter valued at $26,000.
-Freedom Wealth Alliance LLC acquired a new stake in shares of SPDR Gold Shares in the fourth quarter valued at $28,000.
-DT Investment Partners LLC acquired a new stake in shares of SPDR Gold Shares in the fourth quarter valued at $34,000.
-Cary Street Partners Asset Management LLC acquired a new stake in shares of SPDR Gold Shares in the fourth quarter valued at $34,000.
-Finally, Worth Asset Management LLC acquired a new stake in shares of SPDR Gold Shares in the first quarter valued at $36,000.
+Several other institutional investors and hedge funds have also recently bought and sold shares of GLD.
+Moneta Group Investment Advisors LLC grew its holdings in shares of SPDR Gold Shares by 67,584.6% during the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 3,037,008 shares of the exchange traded fund’s stock valued at $515,198,000 after purchasing an additional 3,032,521 shares during the last quarter.
+LPL Financial LLC grew its holdings in shares of SPDR Gold Shares by 3.6% during the fourth quarter.
+LPL Financial LLC now owns 2,546,209 shares of the exchange traded fund’s stock valued at $431,939,000 after purchasing an additional 88,556 shares during the last quarter.
+Prostatis Group LLC grew its holdings in shares of SPDR Gold Shares by 11.9% during the fourth quarter.
+Prostatis Group LLC now owns 1,144,430 shares of the exchange traded fund’s stock valued at $1,466,000 after purchasing an additional 121,868 shares during the last quarter.
+State Street Corp grew its holdings in shares of SPDR Gold Shares by 256.0% during the first quarter.
+State Street Corp now owns 1,142,717 shares of the exchange traded fund’s stock valued at $206,432,000 after purchasing an additional 821,773 shares during the last quarter.
+Finally, Advisor Group Holdings Inc. grew its holdings in shares of SPDR Gold Shares by 20.2% during the fourth quarter.
+Advisor Group Holdings Inc. now owns 978,771 shares of the exchange traded fund’s stock valued at $166,038,000 after purchasing an additional 164,256 shares during the last quarter.
 Institutional investors and hedge funds own 38.86% of the company’s stock.

 About SPDR Gold Shares